5 Ways we're Using

 Energy for Progress

-Thanks to continuous research and development, investment in technology, and a commitment to collaboration, we’re now producing more energy than ever while reducing greenhouse gas emissions.
-In fact, the U.S. is the world’s leading producer of petroleum and natural gas — an accomplishment that would have been unthinkable just a generation ago.
+Thanks to continuous research and development, investment in technology, and a commitment to collaboration, we’re now producing more energy while reducing greenhouse gas emissions.
+In fact, the U.S. is one of the world’s leading producer of petroleum and natural gas — an accomplishment that would have been unthinkable just a generation ago.

 We’re committed to using our new role as a worldwide energy leader to further reduce emissions, while bringing electricity to the 860 million people who still live without it.
 We understand that there is much more work to be done to serve people around the world and our planet, too.